 This will be the day.

-This will be the day with all of God's children be able to sing with new meaning.
+This will be the day when all of God's children will be able to sing with new meaning, my country tears at thee.

-Sweet land of liberty of thee I sing, land where my fathers died, land of the pilgrims'pride.
+Sweet land of liberty of thee, I sing, land where my fathers died, land of the pilgrim's pride from every mountainside.

 And so let freedom ring from the prodigious hilltops of New Hampshire.